-Reflecting His image through Christ
+Reflecting His Image Through Christ

 When a person accepts the Lord Jesus Christ by faith into His heart, he becomes a new creature.
-Then, he will reflect God’s image in his character.
-The apostle Paul describes it that way: “And have put on the new man, which is renewed in knowledge after the image of him that created him” (Colossians 3:10; Ephesians 4:24).
+Then, the Holy Spirit transforms him to reflect God’s image in his character.
+The apostle Paul describes it that way: “And have put on the new man, which is renewed in knowledge after the image of him that created him” (Colossians 3:10 also Ephesians 4:24).

 In His service,